-Creating the new face of a global trade organisation that's changing the way the world does business
+Building a new global audience for a trade organization that’s changing the way the world does business

 When you consider the scale of global trade, the volume of materials being bought, sold and transported around the world is mind-boggling.
 To get these materials from A to B requires communication between millions of buyers and suppliers.
-And results in the creation of a mountain of paperwork.
+And results in a mountain of paperwork.

 And that is the problem.

 Buyers and suppliers speak different languages, have different systems, formats and business processes.
 One organisation’s “system” is rarely compatible with another’s.

 Enter Peppol, a not-for-profit funded by the European Commission.
 They provide a platform with one universal business language for everyone.
 Its potential impact on global trade is so profound that it has been mandated across all public service procurement by the governments of Norway, Sweden, Australia, Singapore and New Zealand whilst in the UK it is used by organisations like the NHS.

 Despite these successes, Peppol's share of the total market was still tiny.
 Not enough people knew about Peppol or understood what they did.

 They also wanted those who already knew about Peppol, and saw them as niche and technical, to re-appraise the brand.